-- 3.43 An authorised undertaking shall have processes and procedures in place to ensure that best estimates and assumptions underlying the calculation of best estimates are regularly compared against experience. - 3.44 Where the comparison referred to in paragraph 3.43 identifies that a systematic deviation exists between experience and the best estimate calculations of an authorised undertaking, the undertaking concerned shall make appropriate adjustments to the actuarial methods being used and/or the assumptions being made to ensure that the best estimate is calculated in accordance with paragraphs 3.1 to 3.42.
+- 5.3.46 An authorised undertaking shall have processes and procedures in place to ensure that best estimates and assumptions underlying the calculation of best estimates are regularly compared against experience. - 5.3.47 Where the comparison referred to in paragraph 5.3.46 identifies that a systematic deviation exists between experience and the best estimate calculations of an authorised undertaking, the undertaking concerned shall make appropriate adjustments to the actuarial methods being used and/or the assumptions being made.